On low-codimensional decompositions: Applications to codimension-one-like or codimension-two-like decompositions

+Corollary~\ref{cor84} implies (1) of Theorem~\ref{main:a}.
+Recall that the quotient space of a $1$-manifold by a finite group-action is a $1$-orbifold, which is homeomorphic to a manifold with or without boundary.
+Applying Lemma~\ref{lem:4.1} to the group-action cases, we obtain the following statement.

-\begin{lemma} Let $G$ be an $R$-closed group-action on a compact connected manifold $M$, $H$ a finite index subgroup of $G$, and $U$ a connected component of the union of orbit closures of $H$ which are codimension one.
-If $U$ is non-empty and open such that each orbit closure of $H$ in $U$ is a closed connected submanifold, then $M/\hat{\mathcal{F}} _G$ is a closed interval or a circle such that there are at most two elements whose codimensions are more than one. \end{lemma}
+\begin{lemma} Let $G$ be an $R$-closed group-action on a compact connected manifold $M$, $H$ a finite index normal subgroup of $G$, and $U$ a connected component of the union of orbit closures of $H$ whose codimension are one.
+If $U$ is nonempty and open such that each orbit closure of $H$ in $U$ is a connected submanifold without boundary, then $M/\hat{\mathcal{F}} _G$ is a closed interval or a circle such that there are at most two elements whose codimensions are more than one. \end{lemma}

-\begin{proof} By Theorem \ref{prop21}, we have that $H$ is also $R$-closed.
-Put $\hat{\mathcal{F}} := \hat{\mathcal{F}} _H$.
-Since $G$ is a non-minimal group-action, there are no codimension zero minimal sets.
-Applying Lemma \ref{lem:4.1}, the class space $U/\hat{\mathcal{F}}$ is either a circle or a closed interval.
-Since $\hat{\mathcal{F}} = \hat{\mathcal{F}} _H$ consists of orbit closures, the boundary $\partial U$ also consists of orbit closures whose codimension are more than one.
-By Lemma \ref{lem062}, we obtain that $\overline{U} = M$ and so that $\partial U$ consists of at most two elements of $\hat{\F}$.
-Hence $M/\hat{\mathcal{F}}$ is either a circle or a closed interval and there are at most two elements whose codimensions are more than one.
-Since $G/H$ is a finite group acting $M/\hat{\mathcal{F}} $ and since a finite union of closures is a closure of finite union, we have that $M/\hat{\mathcal{F}} _G = (M/\hat{\mathcal{F}} _H)/(G/H)$ is either a closed interval or a circle and that there are at most two elements whose codimensions are more than one. \end{proof}
+\begin{proof} Compactness of $M$ and $R$-closedness of $G$ imply that each orbit class is compact.
+By Theorem~\ref{main:c}, we have that $H$ is also $R$-closed.
+Since $G$ is a non-minimal group-action, so is $H$.
+This implies that there are no codimension zero minimal sets of $H$ because $G/H$ is finite.
+Lemma~\ref{lem:4.1} implies that $\overline{U} = M$ and that the class space $M/\hat{\mathcal{F}}_H$ is either a circle or a closed interval.
+Since $\hat{\mathcal{F}} _H$ consists of orbit closures and since the quotient of a $1$-manifold by a finite group-action is also a $1$-manifolds with or without boundary, the boundary $\partial U$ also consists of at most two orbit closures of $H$ whose codimension are more than one.
+Since $G/H$ is a finite group acting $M/\hat{\mathcal{F}}_H$, Lemma~\ref{lem:synd} implies that $M/\hat{\mathcal{F}} _G = (M/\hat{\mathcal{F}} _H)/(G/H)$ is compact and so either a closed interval or a circle and so that there are at most two elements whose codimensions are more than one. \end{proof}

 This lemma implies the following application.